Hydegustaman/Frosted-Glass-Container/README.md

 Now, about this project.

 I call it # Frosted-Glass-Container #
 Some fancy ways to add a blur effect to your description box.
 More like a tempered glass door/window to me, but the term "frosted" sounded more edgy.

+note : you can change the background image file (.jpg/.jpeg) with other image of your own.
+My image is a picture of repeated book cover I've found on the internet (yes, that's a freemason symbol if you asking).

 Have A Nice Day!!